To-Do-Now/To-Do-Now/index.md

 ---

 ## STEP 1	Create your Airtable base (free)

 1. Click this template → <https://airtable.com/apph0Zh9pD0zbaqFT/shrFWh6cuQnOanNVS>
 2. Click **Use this data** (top-right).
 Airtable will prompt you to sign up—email only, no card needed.
 Save the template as your base.

 ---

 ## STEP 2	Generate one Personal Access Token (PAT)

 1. Open a new tab → <https://airtable.com/create/tokens>
 2. **Create token** → name it *To-Do-Now*
 3. Under **Scopes**, add/select these three scopes for your token: `data.records:read` · `data.records:write` · `schema.bases:read`
 4. Under **Access** pick the Airtable base you just created from the template and saved to your Airtable account → **Create token**.
-Copy the token and save it somewhere safe (it's only provided once).
+Copy the token and save it somewhere safe right away (it's only provided by Airtable once).

 ---

-## STEP 3 Tell the GPT your two codes so it can access your Airtable base
+## STEP 3	Tell the To Do Now GPT your two codes so it can access your Airtable base

 | Code                              | Where to find it                                             |
 | --------------------------------- | ------------------------------------------------------------ |
 | **Base ID** (`appXXXXXXXXXXXXXX`) | Open the base you just created. <br>Look at your browser’s address bar — you’ll see `https://airtable.com/appXXXXXXXXXXXXXX/tbl…` <br>Copy everything from the **a** in `app` up to the next slash. |
 | **Token** (`patXXXXXXXXXXXXXX`)   | After you pressed **Create token** in STEP 2, Airtable showed a long string starting with **pat** — you copied and saved it in STEP 2. |

-Paste the two lines back in the GPT — press **Enter** after each:
+Paste the two lines back in the To Do Now GPT — press **Enter** after each:

 ```text
 BASE_ID: appXXXXXXXXXXXXXX